polsojac/SpotifyPlaylists/README.md

 # SpotifyPlaylists
 (Feature 1)
-Grabs top 20 songs from Spotify (short term, medium term, long term) and genereates 20 playlists based on recommendations from those top songs
+Grabs 20 most recently added songs and generates 20 playlists based on recommendations from those songs (Feature 2)
-(Feature 2)
 Visualizes pie chart of your Spotify adds by week, month, or year sorted by genre (choose between the three) (Feature 3)